 Chisholm was won in 1998 by the ALP’s Anna Burke, who held the seat for six terms.
 Anna Burke served as Speaker from 2012 to 2013.
 Burke retired in 2016, and Liberal candidate Julia Banks was the only Liberal in the country to gain a seat off Labor in winning Chisholm.

-Sitting Liberal MP Julia Banks is not running for re-election.
+Sitting independent MP Julia Banks is instead running for the seat of Flinders.